wszqkzqk/varallel/README.md

 * `{/.}`
   * Basename of Input arguement without extension.
 This replacement string will be replaced by the input with the directory and extension part removed.
 It is a combination of `{/}` and `{.}`.
 * `{#}`
   * Sequence number of the job to run.
 This replacement string will be replaced by the sequence number of the job being run.
+Starting from `1`.
 * `:::`
   * Read the arguement list from the command line.
 * `::::`